rahulmysore23/rahulmysore23.github.io/content/blogs/my-startup-journey.md

 *"Will I regret not trying?"*

-For me, the answer was clear.
+For me, the answer was?